charlesorourke/sprout/readme.md

 * Well-defined coding and documentation standards

 ###Framework
-* Framework, app, and webroot can be independly stored anywhere on the drive
+* Framework, app, and webroot can be independently stored anywhere on the drive
 * Namespace-based autoloading
 * Regular expression tokenized routing
 * Ajax-friendly routes for partials and non-html requests